 What Do Admissions Officers Look For?

 When a college admissions officer looks over your application, there are several things they’re going to look for.
 First of all, they’re going to look at your high school transcript but, despite what you might have been told, your grades aren’t the only thing they consider.
 More important than the grades you get in your classes are the classes themselves as well as the difficulty of the high school curriculum as a whole.
-Admissions officers look to make sure that students take at least five courses each semester and AP or honors classes are weighted a little higher, if you get good grades in them.
-Having a slightly lower grade in a more challenging course is usually viewed more favorably than higher grades in easy courses.
+Admissions officers look to make sure that students take at least five courses each semester and AP or honors classes are weighted a little higher if you get good grades in them.
+Having a slightly lower grade in a more challenging course is usually viewed as more favorably than higher grades in easy courses.

 In addition to your grades, college admissions officers also look at your SAT and ACT scores.
 What they want to see here is consistency – your SAT or ACT score should be consistent with your GPA.
 For the most part, high SAT or ACT scores will not compensate for low grades in your classes.
 Keep in mind that some schools also have a minimum score range they accept, so be sure to check on that before you submit your application to ensure you meet the minimum requirements.

 Outside of academics, college admissions officers also want to see that you are involved in activities and that you make meaningful use of your free time.
 They don’t want to see that you are a member of every club the school offers – they want to see that you are passionately involved in a few activities and that you demonstrate leadership abilities.
 In addition to extra-curricular activities, admissions officers may also consider any work or volunteer experience you have.
 These things communicate responsibility and dedication, both of which are valuable to an admissions officer.

 Participating in extra-curricular activities is what most high school graduates think makes them well-rounded.
 What schools are really looking for, however, is a student who takes on responsibility and gets involved in the community.
 If you’re looking for community service ideas to add to your application, here are a few you might consider: